 Shares of Restricted Common Stock.
 A restricted stock award is an award of shares of Common Stock that are subject to restrictions on transferability and such other restrictions the Compensation Committee may impose at the date of grant.
 Grants of shares of restricted Common Stock will be subject to vesting schedules and other restrictions as determined by the Compensation Committee.
 The restrictions may lapse separately or in combination at such times, under such circumstances, including, without limitation, a specified period of employment or the satisfaction of pre-established criteria, in such installments or otherwise, as the Compensation Committee may determine.
-Except to the extent restricted under the award agreement relating to the shares of restricted Common Stock, a participant granted shares of restricted Common Stock has all of the rights of a stockholder, including, without limitation, the right to vote and the right to receive dividends on the shares of our Common Stock.
-Although dividends will be paid on shares of restricted Common Stock, whether or not vested, at the same rate and on the same date as on shares of our Common Stock (unless otherwise provided in an award agreement), holders of shares of restricted Common Stock are prohibited from selling such shares until they vest.
+Except to the extent restricted under the award agreement relating to the shares of restricted

+Common Stock, a participant granted shares of restricted Common Stock has all of the rights of a stockholder, including, without limitation, the right to vote and the right to receive dividends on the shares of restricted Common Stock.
+Although dividends will be paid on shares of restricted Common Stock, whether or not vested, at the same rate and on the same date as on shares of our Common Stock, holders of shares of restricted Common Stock are prohibited from selling such shares until they vest.

 RSUs.
 A RSU award is an award of units that are converted into Common Stock at a conversion rate that is based upon the achievement of pre-established criteria and such other restrictions that the Compensation Committee may impose at the date of grant.
 The restrictions may lapse separately or in combination at such times, under such circumstances, including, without limitation, a specified period of employment or the satisfaction of pre-established criteria, in such installments or otherwise, as the Compensation Committee may determine.
 A participant granted RSUs does not have the rights of a stockholder, including, without limitation, the right to vote the shares of restricted Common Stock and holders of RSUs are prohibited from selling such units until they vest.
 The Compensation Committee may elect to provide the right to receive dividends or provide for dividend equivalents.
-Under the current form of the RSU Award Agreement, dividend equivalents will accrue on the RSUs from the grant date, but the grante is not entitled to receive dividend equivalents until the RSUs vest.
-In addition, the terms of the performance based RSUs for a change of control provide that the units shall vest upon a change of control, with the performance period ending immediately prior to the consummation of the change of control and the performance targets prorated on a straight-line basis for such shortened period.
+Under the current form of the RSU Award Agreement, dividend equivalents will accrue on the RSUs for a change of control provide that the units shall vest upon a change of control, with the performance period ending immediately prior to the consumnation of the change of control and the performance targets prorated on a straight-line basis for such shortened period.